Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

+*Date: February 4, 2025*

+Learned more about **properties of linear transformations** and completed the lesson 1.
+Next step is to take the notes and then start the next lesson.

+---

 *Date: February 3, 2025*

 Learned about the **preimage of a set** and the **the kernel**.
 Two more topics to got and lesson 1 is finished.
 Before going to lesson 2 will need to take notes on what I've learned.